tianhe1120/gprs_2023/README.md

 #### Result:

-This option will generate one file in `clump` folder:
+This option will generate files in `./result/clump` folder:

 - `*.clumped`